About Us and our Ministry

 Is ADGM affiliated with a church or denomination?

-We attend local churches individually, but our ministry is not affiliated with any specific church or denomination.
+Our ministry is not officially affiliated with any specific local church or denomination.

 [TOC] [FAQ] [Top of Page]